 First, I want to give you a few things to keep in mind when putting together your plan and then I’m going to give you a step-by-step plan that you can choose to follow (or not :)).

 Note: To apply for any credit cards in this post, please start at TRAVEL CREDIT CARDS in the main menu above.
-This helps support Go to Travel Gal at NO COST to you by allowing me to earn a commission and help pay the blogging bills :), so that I may continue to bring you great information — totally free.
+My blog depends on affiliate income and these links allow me to earn a commission — at NO COST TO YOU — to support the blog, so that I may continue to bring you great information — totally free.
 I sincerely appreciate you taking this step!

 3 Things to Keep in Mind When Applying for Travel Credit Cards

-- Start with a Travel Goal – Your goal could be flying everyone to Hawaii or Costa Rica or a trip for two to Paris.
+- Start with a Travel Goal – Your goal could be flying everyone to Hawaii (sign up for my FREE email course on how to do that here) or Costa Rica or a trip for two to Paris (yes, please!).
 For me, I think the Southwest Companion Pass is the easiest way to get lots of FREE travel (more than just 1 trip).
 So that might be your goal: Earn the Southwest Companion Pass, which nets you 110,000 points to spend on free travel on Southwest AND lets one person come along with you!

 Go to Travel Gal’s Travel Credit Card Plan